 Get them to exercise.
 Dr. Abby Codin, a veterinarian at Painted Sky Veterinary services explains that boredom and obesity go hand and hand with dogs.
 When they are bored, they are not moving around much; thus, leading to obesity.
 All you have to do to get them some exercise is to walk them at the park every day.
 Don't stick to a single location, instead, take your dog to a new environment.
 As simple as taking them out for a ride in the car to a new place can keep your dog exercised and entertained.

-Make an entertaining meal time.
-Get rid of your dog's boredom by changing their feeding routing a bit.
+Make an entertaining mealtime.
+Get rid of your dog's boredom by changing their feeding routine a bit.
 Instead of the usual, try out some mentally stimulating exercises.
 A puzzle feeder, for example, gives them the food whenever they solved a puzzle.
-Another example are bowls that reward them with food whenever they press a button.
+Another example is bowls that reward them with food whenever they press a button.
 Ball puzzles work too or anything that will get them challenged and entertained.

 Give new toys.
 The same old toys get boring after a while.
 When they get bored, they look for inappropriate toys to give them satisfaction.
 The worst they can do is scavenge through your trash or messing up your sofa couch.
 Get them new toys or even better, mix up your dog's toy stash to keep them interested.
 Hide or rotate their toys over time so when they get back to their stash, it looks as if it has a new toy in it.
 Play games by hiding toys in your house or your yard much like a scavenger game.
 Your pet will spend the time looking for his favorite toy while you're away.